 use_netgroups If set, netgroups (prefixed with '+'), may be used in place of a user or host.
-For LDAP-based sudoers, netgroup support requires an expensive substring match on the server unless the NETGROUP_BASE directive is present in the /etc/ldap.conf file.
+For LDAP-based sudoers, netgroup support requires an expensive sub-string match on the server unless the NETGROUP_BASE directive is present in the /etc/ldap.conf file.
 If netgroups are not needed, this option can be disabled to reduce the load on the LDAP server.
-This flag is on by default.

-use_pty If set, sudo will run the command in a pseudo-pty even if no I/O logging is being gone.
-A malicious program run under sudo could conceivably fork a background process that retains to the user's terminal device after the main program has finished executing.
-Use of this option will make that impossible.
-This flag is off by default.
+This flag is on by default. use_pty If set, and sudo is running in a terminal, the command will be run in a pseudo-pty (even if no I/O logging is being done).
+If the sudo process is not attached to a terminal, use_pty has no effect.
+A malicious program run under sudo may be capable of injecting injecting commands into the user's terminal or running a background process that retains access to the user's terminal device even after the main program has finished executing.
+By running the command in a separate pseudo-pty, this attack is no longer possible.
+This flag is off by default. user_command_timeouts If set, the user may specify a timeout on the command line.

-user_command_timeouts

-If set, the user may specify a timeout on the command line.
 If the timeout expires before the command has exited, the command will be terminated.
 If a timeout is specified both in the sudoers file and on the command line, the smaller of the two timeouts will be used.
-See the Timeout Spec section for a description of the
+See the Timeout_Spec section for a description of the timeout syntax.

-timeout syntax.
 This flag is off by default.
 This setting is only supported by version 1.8.20 or higher. utmp_runas If set, sudo will store the name of the runas user when updating the utmp (or utmpx) file.
 By default, sudo stores the name of the invoking user.
-This flag is off by default.

-visiblepw By default, sudo will refuse to run if the user must enter a password but it is not possible to disable echo on the terminal.
+This flag is off by default. visiblepw By default, sudo will refuse to run if the user must enter a password but it is not possible to disable echo on the terminal.
 If the visiblepw flag is set, sudo will prompt for a password even when it would be visible on the screen.
 This makes it possible to run things like "ssh somehost sudo ls" since by default, ssh(1) does not allocate a tty when running a command.
 This flag is off by default.
 Integers: